In today’s world, the environment and its protection are some of the most pressing matters we are forced to address. Here are five artists at the...

 Ai-Da is the world’s first ultra-realistic robot artist.
 With the use of cameras in her eyes, AI algorithms, and a robotic arm, she draws, paints, and creates performance art and sculptures.
 She was created in February 2019 by Aidan Meller and Lucy Seal and built by Engineered Art, the UK’s leading designer and manufacturer of humanoid entertainment robots.
 Ai-Da’s robotic drawing arm is designed and programmed by Salah El Abd and Ziad Abass.
 The team of highly skilled contributors to the Ai-Da project is called the “Oxfordians”.
 In April 2022, Ai-Da launched her new painting arm giving her some new abilities such as painting using a palette.

 In October 2021, Ai-Da exhibited her sculpture at the Forever is Now exhibition at the Giza Pyramids.
 It was organized by Art D’Egypte, the Egyptian Ministry of Antiquities and Tourism and the Foreign Affairs Ministry at the 4,500-year-old UNESCO World Heritage Site.
-The first event of its kind was supposed to present Ai-Da’s works at the Great Pyramid of Giza, making it the first time contemporary art has been allowed next to the pyramid in thousands of years.
+The first event of its kind was supposed to present Ai-Da’s works at the Great Pyramid of Giza, making it the first time contemporary art has been allowed next to the pyramid.

 Before the show, though, Ai-Da was detained by Egyptian Customs Officials who suspected she might have been a spy.
 The robot’s high-tech capabilities and the cameras in her eyes raised a lot of doubt and led to a diplomatic crisis between Egypt and the UK.
 After 10 days of diplomatic negotiations, Ai-Da was released and could finally participate in the exhibition, however, the whole situation raised a debate on humans fearing robots and the abuse of technological development.